 1 out of every 2 children in the lowest income quintile in South Africa do not participate in any form of early learning.

-13 out of 20 children enter Grade R already struggling because they lack the basic learning foundations.
+13 out of 20 children enter Grade R (reception year) already struggling because they lack the basic learning foundations.

 Close to a quarter (22%) of teachers working in the ECD sector in South Africa do not have a relevant ECD qualification.